 Your nurse or anesthesiologist will place an intravenous (IV) line into a vein, usually in your arm or hand.
 You’ll get anesthesia through your IV, which will make you fall asleep.
-Once you’re asleep, your doctor will pass the endoscope through your mouth, down your esophagus, into your stomach, and into your small intestine.
-Your doctor will use the endoscope to remove any tumors and then remove the endoscope.
+Once you’re asleep, your doctor will start the procedure.
+Your procedure usually takes 1 to 3 hours, but sometimes it may be longer.

-When you wake up, you’ll be in the Post-Anesthesia Care Unit (PACU).
+When you wake up, you’ll be in the PACU.
 Your nurse will continue to monitor your heart, breathing, and blood pressure.

 For the first 7 days after your procedure:

-- Don’t drink alcohol.
+- Do not drink alcohol.

-- Don’t lift anything heavier than 10 pounds (4.5 kilograms).
+- Do not lift anything heavier than 10 pounds (4.5 kilograms).

 - Try to stay local, and don’t travel long distances, such as outside of the country.

-You’ll have a follow-up visit with your doctor 2 weeks after your procedure.
-During this visit, your doctor will talk with you about your results and go over a treatment plan.
+You’ll have a follow-up visit with your healthcare provider 2 weeks after your procedure.
+During this visit, they will talk with you about your results and go over a treatment plan.

-- A fever of 101 °F (38.3 °C) or higher
+- A fever of 101 °F (38.3 °C) or higher.

-- Intense pain, hardness, or swelling in your abdomen (belly)
+- Intense pain, hardness, or swelling in your abdomen (belly).

-- Blood in your vomit (throw up)
+- Blood in your vomit (throw up).

-- Intense throat pain that won’t go away
+- Intense throat pain that won’t go away.

-- Weakness, faintness, or both
+- Weakness, faintness, or both.

-- Dark stools (poop) or blood in your stool
+- Dark stools (poop) or blood in your stool.

-- Any other questions or concerns
+- Any other questions or concerns.

 If you have chest pain or trouble breathing, call 911 or go to your nearest emergency room.

-If you have any questions or concerns, call Dr. Makoto Nishimura’s office at 212-639-6029.
-You can reach a staff member Monday through Friday from 9:00 am to 5:00 pm.
-After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the GI doctor on call.
+If you have any questions or concerns, call Dr. Nishimura’s office at 212-639-6029, or Dr. Beauvais’ office at 212-639-5909.
+You can reach a staff member Monday through Friday from to After , during the weekend, and on holidays, call 212-639-2000 and ask for the GI doctor on call.